veracity/veracity-documentation/sections/vap/admin-tab/users.md

 To filter users:
 1. In the right corner, select the search icon.
 After this, the following will appear below the search icon: **Name**, **Email**, **Entity**, **Roles**, and **Clear all filters**.
-2. To apply a filter, select its name, enter or select a value by which you want to filter, and select the **Apply** button.
+2. To apply a filter, select its name.
+3. Enter or select a value by which you want to filter, and select the **Apply** button.
 You can apply multiple filters.
 <figure>
 	<img src="assets/users_filter.png"/>
 </figure>